etingof/snmpsim/README.txt

   is appended.
 * Value is either a printable string, a number or a hexifed value.

+No other information or comments is allowed in the device file.

 Device file recording would look like this:

 $ snmprec.py  -h